Why is a DDoS attack dangerous?

 What is NETSCOUT’s Approach to DDoS Protection?

-NETSCOUT's DDoS solution has been protecting the world’s largest and most demanding networks from DDoS attacks for more than a decade.
-We strongly believe that the best way to protect your resources from modern DDoS attacks is through a multi-layer deployment of purpose-built DDoS mitigation solutions.
+NETSCOUT's Arbor DDoS solution has been protecting the world’s largest and most demanding networks from DDoS attacks for more than a decade.
+We strongly believe that the best way to protect your resources from modern DDoS attacks is by means of a multi-layer deployment of purpose-built DDoS mitigation solutions.

 Only with a tightly integrated, multi-layer defense can you adequately protect your organization from the full spectrum of DDoS attacks.